-1 Introduction
+Introduction

 The history of science records the 1887 ether-drift experiment of Albert Michelson and Edward Morley as a pivotal turning point, where the energetic ether of space was discarded by mainstream physics.
-[1] Thereafter, the postulate of "empty space" was embraced, along with related concepts which demanded constancy in light-speed, such as Albert Einstein's relativity theory.
-The now famous Michelson-Morley experiment is widely cited, in nearly every physics textbook, for its claimed "null" or "negative" results.
+Thereafter, the postulate of "empty space" was embraced, along with related concepts that demanded constancy in light-speed, such as Albert Einstein's relativity theory.
+The now-famous Michelson-Morley Experiment is widely cited, in nearly every physics textbook, for its claimed "null" or "negative" results.
 Less known, however, is the far more significant and detailed work of Dayton Miller.
-[2-11]

-Dayton Miller's 1933 paper in Reviews of Modern Physics details the positive results from over 20 years of experimental research into the question of ether-drift, and remains the most definitive body of work on the subject of light-beam interferometry.
-[10] Other positive ether-detection experiments have been undertaken, such as the work of Sagnac, [12] and Michelson, Gale and Pearson, [13] documenting the existence in light-speed variations (c+v > c-v), but these were not adequately constructed for detection of a larger cosmological ether-drift, of the Earth and Solar System moving through the background of space.
-Miller's work on ether-drift was so constructed, however, and yielded consistently positive results.
+Dayton Miller's 1933 paper in Reviews of Modern Physics details the positive results from more than 20 years of experimental research into the question of ether-drift, and remains the most definitive body of work on the subject of light-beam interferometry.
+Other positive ether-detection experiments have been undertaken, such as the work of Sagnac (1913) and Michelson-Gale (1925), documenting the existence of light-speed variations (c + v > c - v), but these were not adequately constructed for detection of a larger cosmological ether-drift, of the Earth and Solar System moving through the background of space.
+Dayton Miller's work on ether-drift was so constructed, however, and yielded consistently positive results.